Customer Service Week agendas for remote and on-site celebrations.

 - Hand out the second Customer Service Week Puzzle.

 Wednesday.
 Encourage a little friendly competition with a Scavenger Hunt, Penny Wars, or Chair Decorating Contest.
 Or host a stress relief activity.
-Turn the breakroom into a peaceful oasis, serve healthy spa snacks, try the 10-Second Stress Test, practice yoga and deep breathing techniques, and send everyone back to their desks with their own Ultimate Stress Ball or Wooden Fidget.
+Turn the breakroom into a peaceful oasis, serve healthy spa snacks, try the 10-Second Stress Test, practice yoga and deep breathing techniques, and send everyone back to their desks with their own Infinity Cube or Shaggy Stress Ball.